Save to List My Reading List

 7.05 Indemnification

-This section of the nonprofit bylaws template is self explanatory and as for the fiscal year, you have free rein to choose as you please your requirements.
-In general, most nonprofits opt to have their fiscal year end with calendar year but certain organizations such as schools and educational organizations who run their programs throughout the school calendar may choose to end their fiscal year midyear to coincide with the school calendar.
+This section of the nonprofit bylaws template is largely self-explanatory.
+When setting your fiscal year, you have flexibility to choose what best fits your organization's operations.
+Most nonprofits align their fiscal year with the calendar year for simplicity, but certain organizations, such as schools or educational programs that follow an academic schedule, may choose to end their fiscal year midyear to match the school calendar.

 The most important section of this article of the bylaws is the books and record keeping section.
-Please read through the requirements for books and record keeping of nonprofit 501c3 organizations as we will address them in detail further down in the document retention policy.
+Read through the requirements for books and record keeping of nonprofit 501c3 501(c)(3) organizations as we'll address them in detail further down in the document retention policy.

 8.01 Books and Records